Drug Court Information for Parents

-The Drug Court is not an easy option.
-It imposes onerous requirements on defendants.
-However, if you have a strong desire to address your drug dependency, the Drug Court presents significant benefits.
-These include:
+Attending a Drug Court is not an easy option.
+Your son/daughter must be aware that it imposes onerous requirements on them.
+However if your son/daughter has a strong desire to address their drug dependency it is worth considering the Drug Court program if they are eligible.

 A person is not eligible if he or she:

-There are usually insufficient positions to service the number of referrals, so you may be placed into a weekly random selection process.
+There are usually insufficient positions to service the number of referrals to a Drug Court so your son/daughter may be placed into a weekly random selection process.

-In addition, the Drug Court has the discretion to exclude a person from the program because, for example, the court could not have confidence that the person would not behave violently on the program, or the person is incapable of participating because they will remain in custody serving a sentence or bail is refused.
+In addition the Drug Court has the discretion to exclude a person from the program if the court could not have confidence that the person would behave violently on the program, or the person is incapable of participating because they will remain in custody serving a sentence, or where bail is refused.

-If you are not accepted onto the program, you will continue to be dealt with as though you never sought to be referred to the Drug Court.
+If your son/daughter is not accepted into the program your son/daughter will continue to be dealt with as though your son/daughter never sought to be referred to the Drug Court.

-If the Court decides that you are eligible, you are taken into custody for approximately two weeks of detoxification and assessment.
-All participants, including those who have been granted bail, must enter custody.
+If the Court decides that your son/daughter is eligible, your son/daughter is taken into custody for approximately two weeks of detoxification and assessment.
+All participants, including those who have been granted bail must enter custody.

-Whilst in custody, requirements of the Drug Court are further explained to you.
-You receive copy of the undertaking which details the conditions of a Drug Court program.
-During this time, your Drug Court program, known as your Treatment and Case Plan, is drawn up.
+Whilst in custody requirements of the Drug Court are further explained to your son/daughter.
+They will receive copy of the undertaking which details the conditions of a Drug Court program.
+During this time their Drug Court program (known as their Treatment and Case Plan) is drawn up.

-Once your treatment plan is ready, you return to the Drug Court to receive an initial sentence for the charges that have been referred to the Drug Court.
-The Court suspends this initial sentence upon you entering into their Treatment and Case Plan.
+Once their treatment plan is ready your son/daughter returns to the Drug Court to receive an initial sentence for the charges for which they were referred to the Drug Court.
+The Court suspends this initial sentence upon your son/daughter entering into their Treatment and Case Plan.

-The Drug Court program is designed to meet your specific needs.
+The Drug Court program is designed to meet their specific needs.

-Treatment options include abstinence, methadone and buprenorphine programs conducted in either the community or residential rehabilitation settings.
+Treatment options include abstinence and methadone and buprenorphine programs conducted in either the community or residential rehabilitation settings.
 Ongoing psychiatric treatment is provided.